Blog

 Pasadena, L.A.
 Coliseum, Westwood

-The Pasadena native wore No. 42 for 10 seasons, none of them as a Dodger in Los Angeles, retiring just before their move.
-Forty-two has been codified as representing a man of social justice reform and restitution on behalf of the African American race.
+The Pasadena native wore No. 42 for 10 MLB seasons, none of them as a Dodger in Los Angeles, retiring just before their move, playing long enough actually to qualify for entrance into the Baseball Hall of Fame.

 What number did he wear for the UCLA baseball team during his only season of 1940?
 No one has evidence to show that it was 42.
 Or any other number.
 This appears to be the only photo of him in a Bruins baseball jersey, in the team photo, far left.

+At Pasadena City College, according to the California Community Colleges website, Robinson batted .417 with 43 runs scored in 24 games in 1938.
 UCLA records say Robinson posted a .097 batting average in 1940, which included getting four hits and stealing home twice among four bases stolen in one game.
 He also reportedly stole home 19 times.

 A Robinson UCLA replica football jersey sells at Ebbets Field Flannels (of all company names) for $350.

 He wore No. 18 as a UCLA All-Conference basketball player.
-Yet as a football player, where Robinson made his most indelible mark, especially in Southern California.

 Here’s a summary of Andy Wittry of NCAA.com pieced it together in 2024 through newspaper clippings: